Dating definitions & FAQs

 - Do casual relationships count?

 Casual encounters between people may or may not include sex, and it may or may not be an exclusive arrangement.
+These relationships still count!
 Even if you’re “just” having sex, your partner should never be disrespectful or controlling, and you should always feel comfortable communicating your feelings without fear of abuse or negative consequences.
-Learn more about casual relationships [LINK] and consent.

 - How old should I be to date?

-Everyone is different and there’s no single right answer to this question.
+Everyone is different, and there’s no single right answer to this question.
 Many families set a dating age for their kids according to cultural context, personal views, or religious beliefs.
-Consider talking to trusted friends, family members, and even your parents if possible to see what their thoughts are.
+Consider talking to trusted friends, family members, and even your parents to see what their thoughts are.
 What matters most is that you feel safe, ready, and confident in making your decision.

 - What if our relationship isn’t dating?

 While most of our resources are specifically focused on dating, information about abuse and healthy relationships can be just as relevant for people in different relationships, like having a child with someone you aren’t currently dating or already being married.
-There’s no one way for relationships to work, but everyone deserves for their relationship to be healthy and free of abuse.
+There’s no one way for relationships to work, but everyone deserves a relationship that is healthy and free of abuse.

 - Is it unhealthy to hold a grudge against my partner?